Dr. Nicole Wyatt

 Dr. Nicole Wyatt is a board-certified small animal cardiology specialist in Chicago.
-She is based out of Chicago, IL, and will soon be available to serve general practice and emergency animal hospitals throughout the Chicago metropolitan area.
+She is based out of Chicago, IL, and is available to serve general practices and emergency animal hospitals throughout the Chicago metropolitan area.

 Dr. Nicole Wyatt is a Minnesota native and obtained her undergraduate degree from the University of Minnesota.
 She earned her doctorate in veterinary medicine from Western University in 2014.
 Following veterinary school, Dr. Wyatt completed an internship in small animal medicine and surgery at VCA West Los Angeles Animal Hospital.
 She then continued her training by completing a 3-year cardiology residency at Colorado State University Veterinary Teaching Hospital.
 During her residency, Dr. Wyatt obtained a Master’s degree with a research focus on congenital heart disease and aberrant coronary artery development.

 Dr. Wyatt enjoys all aspects of cardiology but maintains a special interest in congenital heart disease and practicing non-invasive cardiology.
 She strives to provide high quality care and optimal outcomes for her patients by fostering a team-oriented approach with pet owners and referring primary care veterinarians.

 In her free time, Nicole can be found exploring Chicago, volunteering with homeless pets, and spending time with her toddler, husband, and dog (Waffle).
 She loves the outdoors, cooking, and is an avid sports fan.

 Completed cardiology residency and earned master’s degree at Colorado State University Veterinary Teaching Hospital